nortikin/sverchok/docs/nodes/modifier_change/polygons_boom.rst

 Examples
 --------

 The Box on default settings is a Cube with 6 polygons and each vertex is shared by three polygons.
-Polygon Boom separates the polygons into seperate coordinate lists (vertices).
+Polygon Boom separates the polygons into separate coordinate lists (vertices).

 .. image:: https://cloud.githubusercontent.com/assets/619340/4186234/1ef77fb6-375f-11e4-8e45-4ce14df9fd94.PNG
   :alt: PolygonBoomDemo1.PNG